 Why is Venthyr the newish hotness?

-If you previously mained a monk as Kyrian, Necrolord, you might have felt as though you had to pair up your covenant ability with one of your throughput CDs such as Revival, Yu’lon/Chi-ji.
+If you previously mained a monk as Kyrian, Necrolord, you might have felt as though you had to pair up your covenant ability with one of your throughput CDs such as Revival, Invoke Yu'lon, the Jade Serpent/Invoke Chi-Ji, the Red Crane.
 This aspect feels somewhat underwhelming for these two covenants.
 With these abilities being weak on their own, needing another of your CDs to prop them up makes them feel like a prerequisite ability for your healing rather than letting them be an expansion-defining ability and the power that that should have.

 Kyrian

-WoO when used by itself did not feel impactful enough to justify hitting it unpaired.
-When used with revival you were in for a metric ton of overhealing since the current raid damage profile does not match up well with how much burst healing this combo can do.
-Yu’lon does not have any direct interaction with the mastery bonus provided by WoO making this an unideal pairing.
-WoO and Chi-ji to be a powerful combination; however, the desync of their CDs makes it so you would have to sit on WoO 50% longer to pair it up with Chi-ji.
-Over the duration of some longer fights, this would result in losing uses of WoO or having to desync these CDs.
+Weapons of Order when used by itself did not feel impactful enough to justify hitting it unpaired.
+When used with Revival you were in for a metric ton of overhealing since the current raid damage profile does not match up well with how much burst healing this combo can do.
+Invoke Yu'lon, the Jade Serpent does not have any direct interaction with the mastery bonus provided by Weapons of Order making this an unideal pairing.
+Weapons of Order and Invoke Chi-Ji, the Red Crane to be a powerful combination; however, the desync of their CDs makes it so you would have to sit on Weapons of Order 50% longer to pair it up with Invoke Chi-Ji, the Red Crane.
+Over the duration of some longer fights, this would result in losing uses of Weapons of Order or having to desync these CDs.

 Necrolord

-BDB with its lower cooldown has the flexibility to be paired up with any of your major CDs but is reliant on your raid being more tightly stacked to gain maximum value.
-This has always been the downside of BDB and is why properly utilizing this ability can feel awkward.
+Bonedust Brew with its lower cooldown has the flexibility to be paired up with any of your major CDs but is reliant on your raid being more tightly stacked to gain maximum value.
+This has always been the downside of Bonedust Brew and is why properly utilizing this ability can feel awkward.
 You cannot always count on your fellow raid member remembering that you are a Necrolord and benefit from them playing more tightly stacked.
-BDB runs into the same issues that WoO has when paired with our major CDs.
-With revival, BDB will pump a lot of HPS but most raid damage profiles do not require this level of throughput.
-Once again Yu’lon does not have direct interaction with the bonuses provided by BDB making this an unideal pairing.
-BDB and Chi-ji interact very well with the GoM healing now interacts with BDB’s mastery healing.
-BDB has the advantage of a shorter CD meaning it will not be desynced from Chi-ji.
+Bonedust Brew runs into the same issues that Weapons of Order has when paired with our major CDs.
+With Revival, Bonedust Brew will pump a lot of HPS but most raid damage profiles do not require this level of throughput.
+Once again Invoke Yu'lon, the Jade Serpent does not have direct interaction with the bonuses provided by Bonedust Brew making this an unideal pairing.
+Bonedust Brew and Invoke Chi-Ji, the Red Crane interact very well with the Mastery: Gust of Mists healing now interacts with Bonedust Brew’s mastery healing.
+Bonedust Brew has the advantage of a shorter CD meaning it will not be desynced from Invoke Chi-Ji, the Red Crane.

 Night Fae

-FLS has an entirely different issue that makes it feel awkward for Mistweavers to use.
-The mana cost of FLS is too high for you to realistically chase resets.
-If you intend to interact with the reset portion of the ability you will forgo casting vivify.
-RJW is not sustainable with FLS as they are both high mana consumers.
-FLS has the shortest CD of the covenant abilities which means it is always available, but it, unfortunately, does not synergize with our major CD like how the previously discussed abilities do.
+Faeline Stomp has an entirely different issue that makes it feel awkward for Mistweavers to use.
+The mana cost of Faeline Stomp is too high for you to realistically chase resets.
+If you intend to interact with the reset portion of the ability you will forgo casting Vivify.
+Refreshing Jade Wind is not sustainable with Faeline Stomp as they are both high mana consumers.
+Faeline Stomp has the shortest CD of the covenant abilities which means it is always available, but it, unfortunately, does not synergize with our major CD like how the previously discussed abilities do.
 Targeting this ability on enemies and allies can be challenging.
 The main advantage of this ability is that it is the only one that offers a rotational damage ability, albeit minimal for the trade-off in healing it provides.

 Venthyr

-FO overnight, due to a last minute buff, became the best covenant ability for Mistweavers.
+Fallen Order overnight, due to a last minute buff, became the best covenant ability for Mistweavers.
 Despite it having minimal kit interaction, no real synergy with our major cooldowns, and being an ability that relied on blizzard pet ai.
-FO works to fill in the gaps between our major CDs and raise up our HPS troughs to provide monks with the highest average HPS.
-SiT turned a mediocre ability, which required planning, on a 3 minute CD to a fire and forget, substantial HPS tool on a 1 minute average CD.
-For its mana cost FO does a ton of healing, which leads to you not having to commit as many globals to more mana intensive spells, leading to greater mana efficiency.
-Being able to use FO and not having to change your gameplay in any substantial way smooths out monks’ playstyle when compared to other covenant abilities.
+Fallen Order works to fill in the gaps between our major CDs and raise up our HPS troughs to provide monks with the highest average HPS.
+Sinister Teachings turned a mediocre ability, which required planning, on a 3 minute CD to a fire and forget, substantial HPS tool on a 1 minute average CD.
+For its mana cost Fallen Order does a ton of healing, which leads to you not having to commit as many globals to more mana intensive spells, leading to greater mana efficiency.
+Being able to use Fallen Order and not having to change your gameplay in any substantial way smooths out monks’ playstyle when compared to other covenant abilities.

 How did we get here?

-FO before 9.1 was far and away the worst covenant ability for MW in raid.
+Fallen Order before 9.1 was far and away the worst covenant ability for MW in raid.
 It had some use in PVP situations, but the CD was too long, and the ability did not do quite enough healing.
-9.1 introduced the SiT legendary, and with a last-second buff changed Venthyr from being our worst choice to our best choice.
+9.1 introduced the Sinister Teachings legendary, and with a last-second buff changed Venthyr from being our worst choice to our best choice.
 9.1 also brought higher levels of conduits and conduit empowerments.
-IR adds more oomph to FO making it truly worth the original 3 minute CD.
-Now with SiT, reducing FO to a 2 minute cooldown, the HPS provided by FO is unmatched by the other legendary and covenant combinations.
+Imbued Reflections adds more oomph to Fallen Order making it truly worth the original 3 minute CD.
+Now with Sinister Teachings, reducing Fallen Order to a 2 minute cooldown, the HPS provided by Fallen Order is unmatched by the other legendary and covenant combinations.

 FAQ